-Emergency Dentist in Bowmanville
+Emergency Dental Services in Bowmanville

 If you have sustained an injury to your teeth or are unsure of the severity of your situation, it is always advised that you immediately call our Bowmanville office and let our receptionist know the purpose of your appointment.
 We will ensure you are examined by the dentist.

 Call us at (905) 623-9383 to address a specific concern.

 There are a number of reasons you might need to make an emergency dental appointment:

 - Knocked out tooth

 Until you are able to see the dentist, keep the area clean by rinsing with salt water and avoid chewing on the affected side.

 If you are in pain, you can also take an anti-inflammatory such as Advil, provided you are not allergic to it.

 Toothaches can be caused by a variety of factors, including cavities, gum disease, cracked or broken teeth, exposed roots, sinus problems and jaw joint disease.
 It may be accompanied by shooting pain, headaches, sinus pressure, ear aches and neck pain.

 If you are experiencing any of these conditions, call us at R.A.
 Campbell Dentistry and we will get you in to see a dentist as soon as possible.